Kostanecki acylation

 The Kostanecki acylation is a method used in organic synthesis to form chromones or coumarins by acylation of O-hydroxyaryl ketones with aliphatic acid anhydrides, followed by cyclization.
 If benzoic anhydride (or benzoyl chloride) is used, a particular type of chromone called a flavone is obtained.
+It was named after Polish chemist Stanisław Kostanecki.

 Mechanism

 The mechanism consists of three well-differentiated reactions: